TIMELINE-Libor: The road to scandal

 June 2012 - Barclays fined $455 million in a settlement with U.S. and British regulators over rigging rates.
 Britain announces a review of the way Libor is calculated.

 July 2012 - Barclays CEO Bob Diamond and chairman Marcus Agius quit over the scandal.
 Agius keeps a caretaker role.
-Class action brought by investors against Barclays and other banks over rigging.
+Class action brought against Barclays and other banks over rigging.

 Aug.
-2012 - A joint New York-Connecticut investigation of Libor has sent subpoenas to Royal Bank of Scotland Plc, HSBC Holdings Plc, JPMorgan, Deutsche Bank , Barclays, UBS AG and Citigroup Inc. The subpoenas seek communication between executives related to possible collusion that may have played a role in alleged rate manipulation.
+2012 - Royal Bank of Scotland confirms it has dismissed staff over the scandal.
+Bank of England governor Mervyn King says Libor has ceased to work.

-Sept.
-2012 - The BBA says it will support any recommendation by Martin Wheatley, the Financial Services Authority's managing director, for a change of responsibility in setting the rate.
-He will issue recommendations on Sept.
-28.
+Aug.
+2012 - A joint New York-Connecticut investigation of Libor has sent subpoenas to Royal Bank of Scotland Plc, HSBC Holdings Plc, in addition to JPMorgan, Deutsche Bank, Barclays and UBS AG and Citigroup Inc. seeking communication between executives related to possible collusion that may have played a role in alleged rate manipulation.

 Sources: Reuters/BBA